The Kennedys are endorsing Biden, not their family member RFK Jr.

 The Kennedy family has long been a part of Democratic politics, and many prominent members have already been very critical of Robert F. Kennedy Jr.'s candidacy.
 Kennedy has promoted baseless conspiracy theories related to vaccines.

-Kennedy's campaign did not responded to a request for comment from NPR on the endorsement.
+Kennedy's campaign did not responded to a request for comment from NPR on the endorsement, but said on social media that "many of my family members are working on and supportive of" his campaign.

+I hear some of my family will be endorsing President Biden today.
+I am pleased they are politically active — it’s a family tradition.
+We are divided in our opinions but united in our love for each other.— Robert F. Kennedy Jr (@RobertKennedyJr) April 18, 2024

+I hold this as a possibility for America too.
+Can we disagree without…

 Kennedy raised hackles within his family after a political action committee supporting his campaign ran a Super Bowl ad that drew from his uncle's 1960 presidential campaign, using the jingle, "Kennedy for Me."
 Helater apologized to them.

-Our momentum is growing.
-It’s time for an Independent President to heal the divide in our country. 🇺🇸#Kennedy24 pic.twitter.com/6rwXW3AwAp— Robert F. Kennedy Jr (@RobertKennedyJr) February 12, 2024

-The Kennedy family said they're focused on reelecting Biden, who has cited Robert F. Kennedy Sr.'s political career as an inspiration for his own.
+The Kennedy family said they are focused on reelecting Biden, who has cited Robert F. Kennedy Sr.'s political career as an inspiration for his own.

 "We can say today, with no less urgency, that our rights and freedoms are once again in peril," Kerry Kennedy will say, according to excerpts of her remarks.